 Towards the south, the Tampakan Andesite sequence, the main primary stratigraphic unit within the district, overlies the section.

-The Pliocene aged Tampakan Andesite sequence is a stratovolcanic complex composed of andesites.
+The Pliocene-aged Tampakan Andesite sequence is a stratovolcanic complex composed of andesites.
 Characterised by deep dissections and erosions, the andesite sequence includes a series of grey to dark green porphyritic flow units composed of pyroxene, hornblende and andesite.
 It achieves a thickness of more than 650m and plunges 10° to 20° to the west-south-west in the immediate deposit zone.
 A series of hornblende diorite porphyry stocks and dykes of the same era intrude the Tampakan Andesite sequence.

 The Tampakan copper-gold deposit is hosted immediately below the western end of the truncated upper surface of the fourth andesitic volcanic cycle recognised within the complex.
 The fourth andesitic volcanic cycle manifests within digital elevation models as a Pliocene aged, dissected, central vent stratocone.
-Widespread-argillic, advanced-argillic and intermediate-argillic alteration affects the sequence till an area of more than 90km².
+Widespread-argillic, advanced-argillic and intermediate-argillic alteration affect the sequence till an area of more than 90km².

 The high-sulphidation epithermal mineralisation occurs as veins, fractures, vug-fills or as disseminations at deeper levels.
-It includes copper-rich digenite, bornite, and enargite.
+It includes copper-rich digenite, bornite and enargite.
 Chalcocite and covellite are also found to a lesser degree.
-Pyrite is usually found throughout the deposit while enargite is distributed along with late-stage bodies and in zones of strong silicification.
+Pyrite is usually found throughout the deposit while enargite is distributed, along with late-stage bodies and in zones of strong silicification.

 At depths, porphyry-copper style mineralisation includes disseminated chalcopyrite, pyrite and bornite related with quartz-stockwork veining developed variably.